vikramsg/vikramsg.github.io/_posts/2026-01-14-introduction-to-formal-methods---part-2.md

 1. It gives us fuzzing for free.
 Quint's random simulation generates edge cases we might forget to test manually.
 2. The spec is documentation, and the tests ensure the code respects it.
-3. It makes an unrepresentatble state impossible.
-By using Tagged Unions, we ensure that the code can only ever be in a valid state.
+3. We made unrepresentable state impossible (within the margins of how strict one can be with types in Python).
+By using Pydantic tagged unions, we ensure that the code can only ever be in a valid state.

 ### Scaling Up

-In this simple TCP example, the logic is linear, so every random trace looks identical.
+In this simple TCP example, the logic is linear because of guears we put in the spec, so every random trace looks identical.
 However, for complex protocols, we typically run this process in a loop (generating lots of traces).
 Since Quint picks random paths, this effectively fuzzes any implementation against the spec.